Welcome to the Bratton Branch of The Royal British Legion

 The Royal British Legion is the UK's leading Armed Forces charity and one of its largest membership organisations.
 Members get together through the network of branches and clubs all over the country and overseas to participate in social, fundraising and welfare activities.

 Bratton is a small picturesque village in Wiltshire.
-Located three miles east of Westbury and just north of Salisbury Plain, it is about 18 miles from the Roman City of Bath and just over twenty miles from the historical city of Salisbury.
+Located three miles east of Westbury, it nestles on the rising northern slope of Salisbury Plain.
+It is about 18 miles from the Roman City of Bath and just over twenty miles from the historical city of Salisbury.
 Westbury is conveniently located on the main line railway system to London.
 More information can be found on the village web site at: http://www.brattonvillage.org/

-Bratton is home to over 900 residents and has a thriving community of clubs, societies and social groups, one of which is The Royal British Legion.
-In the centre of the village is The Duke public house, a shop and Post Office, a Community Primary School, the village Green, a Doctor's Surgery, along with three halls: Jubilee Hall, The Pavilion and The Church Institute, where the Branch meets every second month from January at 8.00pm.
-The Branch currently has over 50 members.
+At the last census, Bratton was home to 1214 residents and has a thriving community of clubs, societies and social groups, one of which is The Royal British Legion.
+In the centre of the village is The Duke Public House, a shop and Post Office, a Community Primary School, the village Green, a Doctor's Surgery, along with three halls: The Jubilee Hall, The Pavilion and The Church Institute, where the Branch meets.
+The Branch currently has just under 60 members.
+Please note that meetings are currently suspended due to the COVID-19 emergency.

 Membership is open to everyone.
 If you have an interest in the objectives of the Legion and want to help and support those who have served and their families, come and join us.
 We welcome men and women of all ages, whether they have served in HM Armed Forces or not; your rank for ex-serving members really is of no consequence in this friendly & welcoming Branch.